mindlabco/Mega-Menu-using-Application-Customizer/README.md

 3) Open that list and add one more look up column named *Parent Node*.
 That look up column will have the values of *Title* column of the same list.
 4) Navigate to the cloned repository folder
 5) Open your system's terminal on that folder
+6) In your terminal, Navigate to the web part folder inside the cloned repository
-6) Now run *npm install* command to install all the npm packages
+7) Now run *npm install* command to install all the npm packages
 # Column Configuration

 Below is screen shot of the column configuration named *Parent Node*